-CBI issues notice to Telugu Rashtra Samithi MLC Kavitha in Delhi excise policy case
+CBI issues notice to Telangana Rashtra Samithi MLC Kavitha in Delhi excise policy case

 K Kavitha is the daughter of Telangana Chief Minister K Chandrashekhar Rao.

-The Central Bureau of Investigation on Friday issued notice to Telugu Rashtra Samiti MLC K Kavitha to question her in the Delhi excise policy case on December 6, PTI reported.
+The Central Bureau of Investigation on Friday issued notice to Telangana Rashtra Samiti MLC K Kavitha to question her in the Delhi excise policy case on December 6, PTI reported.

 “During the course of investigation of the subject cited above, certain facts have emerged with which you [Kavitha] may be acquainted with,” the CBI said in its notice.
 “Hence, your examination on such facts is required in the interest of investigation.”